Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md

-# Your application redirects to Finch Connect
+# Your Application Redirects to Finch Connect

 In this method of integrating Finch Connect, your application redirects your user's browser to Connect hosted by Finch on `https://connect.tryfinch.com`.
 The authorization flow will consist of four steps—